vyanmadai7/ML-Full-Course/README.md

 Basics of Deep Learning
 🔥 Why this course is different

-Most people fail in ML because:--
+Most people fail in ML because:----

 They jump into code without understanding
 They watch videos but don’t practice